AdobeDocs/experience-manager-forms-cloud-service.en/help/integrate-aem-forms-with-adobe-analytics.md

 1. Specify **[!UICONTROL Adobe Experience Manager Forms]** as the Extension name.

 1. Select the event type.
-The vaue for the **[!UICONTROL Name]** field populates automatically based on the selected event type.
+The input for the **[!UICONTROL Name]** field populates automatically based on the selected event type.

 1. Tap **[!UICONTROL Keep Changes]** to save the event.